loopbackio/loopback-next/SPIKE-NOTES.md

    can create an entirely new page.

 3. Implement `@loopback/booter-lb3app`, including test coverage and documentation.
-As part of this effort, create a new package to hold types needed by Booter implementations.
-The idea is to decouple API contract between Bootstrapper and Booters from the actual Bootstrapper implementation.
-   `@loopback/booter-lb3app` should not have any runtime dependency on `@loopback/boot` (a dev-dependency for tests is ok).
+The booter package should not have any runtime dependency on `@loopback/boot`, it should use `peerDependencies` to specify which core packages it works with and dev-dependencies for development & testing.
+List of packages to put in peer dependencies:

+   - `@loopback/core`
+   - `@loopback/boot`
+   - `@loopback/rest`

 4. Create an example app based on `loopback-getting-started` (`@loopback/example-lb3app`) to showcase LB3+LB4 integration.
 Add acceptance